unbornchikken/NOOOCL/README.md

     });
 ```

-Please note *there is no synchronous operations in NOOOCL*, because those kill the event loop.
+Please note *there are no synchronous operations in NOOOCL*, because those kill the event loop.

 ## 2. Memory